gijit/gi/README.md

 2018 Jan 25 update
 -------
+In release v0.7.2, for range over strings produces utf8 runes.

 Release v0.7.1 makes all integers work as map keys.
 Go integers (int, int64, uint, etc) are represented with cdata in LuaJIT, since otherwise all numbers default